 Tackle an issue that deals with the relationship between humans and marine ecosystems.
 You and your team will research the challenges and develop a sustainable solution.

-Experience marine biology during hands-on workshops such as sea life dissections, shark tagging, and a water filtration design project.
+Experience marine biology during hands-on workshops such as sea life dissections, shark tagging, and a coral analysis.

 Meet Researchers & Professionals

 Meet various professors, researchers and leading professionals in the field.
 Learn about their day to day lives and the reasons they chose this exciting career!

 Dates & Locations

 During your program, you and your peers will work on a marine conservation project and take part in a marine issues debate series.
 Through these projects, you will analyze the relations between humans and marine ecosystems and present solutions for a more sustainable future.